AISSA Leadership Program 2014

 Using Data to Build Powerful Professional Learning Teams

-Gavin Grift, Director of Professional Learning at Hawker Brownlow Professional Learning Solutions, will explore what schools need to consider and act upon if they are to make data a tool for growth in both student achievement and professional practice.
+Gavin Grift, Director of Professional Learning at Hawker Brownlow Professional Learning Solutions, explored what schools need to consider and act upon if they are to make data a tool for growth in both student achievement and professional practice.

-Gavin will suggest genuine changes to school operating arrangements in order to support professional learning teams to thrive.
-As the program unfolds Gavin will share insights into what successful school based professional learning teams actually do.
+Gavin suggested genuine changes to school operating arrangements in order to support professional learning teams to thrive.
+As the program unfolded Gavin shared insights into what successful school based professional learning teams actually do.

-Powerful mechanisms to improve the quality of conversations in schools leading to the building of self-directedness and professional growth will also be shared with participants.
+Powerful mechanisms to improve the quality of conversations in schools leading to the building of self-directedness and professional growth was also shared with participants.

-Gavin will demonstrate how data conversations result in genuine pedagogical growth.
+Gavin demonstrated how data conversations result in genuine pedagogical growth.